 Source: Kia

-The 2023 Kia Soul is the second-cheapest SUV on our list with a base price of $22,595.
+The 2024 Kia Soul is the third cheapest SUV on our list with a base price of $25,416.
 It comes powered by a 2.0-litre four-cylinder engine that sends 147 horsepower through a CVT in its base LX trim.
-Cargo room is a little light, though.
-Cargo room is ample at 1,758 litres with the rear seats folded, but it’s a tight 663 litres with the rear seats upright.
+The Soul’s cargo room is OK at 1,758 litres with the rear seats folded, but it’s tight with the seat upright at just 663 litres.

 Inside, the 2023 Kia Soul has a range of top-notch standard features, including an 8-inch touchscreen, Android Auto, Apple CarPlay, a six-speaker audio system, Bluetooth, cloth upholstery, and more.